Iran ceasefire-extension contract crashes 41.5pp to 33.5% on $404k

 Read next

-Politics May 26 Iran ceasefire-extension contract collapses to 8.5% on deadline day
+Politics Iran ceasefire-extension contract rebounds to 52% on Trump 'framework' post